rblades/dhworkbook_master/docs/supporting materials/leaflet.txt.md

 can be copied and repeated in the document, with new coordinates in decimal degrees for each new point.
 In the second line, between the quotation marks, you can use regular html to style your text, include pictures, and so on.

-In a new browser window, open the [example map for the quickstart guide](http://leafletjs.com/examples/quick-start/example.html), and then right-click > view source.
+5\.
+In a new browser window, open the [example map for the quickstart guide](http://leafletjs.com/examples/quick-start/example.html).

+6\.
+Right-click the page and select view source.

 ## So let's get started.
 1. Create a new html document in your gh-pages branch of your repo.
 2. Copy the html from the quickstart map (right-click and select 'view source' on this page: [leafletjs.com/examples/quick-start/example.html](leafletjs.com/examples/quick-start/example.html)
 3. Paste the code in your new html document in your gh-pages branch of your repo.
 Call it 'map.html' and commit your changes.
 4. Change the source map to point to a georectified map you made in module 4.
 Using the Ottawa Fire Insurance map I used as an example in module 4, I created [this map](http://shawngraham.github.io/exercise/leaflet-ottawa.html).
-Right click and view my page source to see what I changed up.  **NB** You could keep the basic mapbox service base map, and render the Ottawa Fire Insurance map as an overlay [reference documentation]http://leafletjs.com/reference-1.0.3.html#imageoverlay).
+Right click and view my page source to see what I changed up.  **NB You could keep the basic mapbox service base map, and render the Ottawa Fire Insurance map as an overlay [reference documentation]http://leafletjs.com/reference-1.0.3.html#imageoverlay).
 Or you could do a series of overlays, showing the change in the city over time.
 (My favourite example of a leaflet-powered historical map visualization is the [Slave Revolt in Jamaica project](http://revolt.axismaps.com/) by Vincent Brown).
-But you don't necessarily have to do this.
+But you don't necessarily have to do this.**
 5. Add a series of markers with historical information by duplicating and then changing up the ```L.marker``` settings to your own data.
 Commit your changes!

 This all just makes the map.
 The rest of the webpage would have to be styled as you would normally for a webpage.
 That is, you'd probably want to add an explanation about what the map shows, how it was created, and how the user ought to interact with it, links to your source data, and so on.
 The easiest place to add all that kind of information would be between these two tags in the page source: